FOR THE WEEK OF DEC. 10, 2007

 In addition to Christmas, this month has other festive celebrations.
 Challenge class members to look for coverage of cultural and religious observances besides the most prominent one.

 It’s called the holiday shopping season for a reason.
 Commercials, ads, web sites and malls are dominated this month by promotions aimed at moving stuff to give to friends, family and – let’s not forget – those who can’t buy presents and may appreciate heartfelt generosity the most of all.
 Hot-sellers include a programmable Lego robot with video sensors, the iPod (still!), Nintendo’s Wii video game console for a second year and Ugg boots, shoes and slippers – now available for guys, too.
 Electronics stores nationwide sell out of Wii units shortly after new stock is delivered.
-For adults, first-time choices include Kindle, a hand-held electronic book reader from Amazon that lists for $399.

 Another popular new gift is a $170 music video game called Rock Band, which comes with two mock electric guitars and a plastic drum set.
 Xbox 360 and PlayStation 3 versions hit stores three weeks ago and a PS 2 version comes Dec.
 18. Up to four players perform in virtual bands by simulating lead guitar, bass guitar, drums and using a microphone.
 Hitting notes that scroll on screen lets users "play" songs by Nirvana, the Rolling Stones, Metallica, Radiohead, R.E.M. and others.
 The game helps drummers stay in rhythm and tells players when their singing is sharp or flat.
 Guitarists get to practice strumming.